 - Harmonize your breathing.
 Rather than breathing randomly, you should breathe in with your nose and out with your mouth in a steady rhythm with your strides.
 Find a rhythm that works best for you and stick with it long enough to make it natural.

 - Accelerate at all times.
-Ideally you should be moving faster at the finish line than at any other time during the sprint.
+Ideally, you should be moving faster at the finish line than at any other time during the sprint.
 You never want to decelerate during the sprint, as it trains your body to be slower.
-If necessary during a long sprint, you should pace yourself by sprinting with moderate speed at first and increasing acceleration through the finish line.
+If necessary during a long sprint, you should pace yourself by sprinting with a moderate speed at first and increasing acceleration through the finish line.

 - Hamstrings are the most important muscle for a fast sprint.

 - Quadriceps are the second most important muscle for a fast sprint.

 - You are going to need strong calves for pushing off with your toes.

 - Your shoulders, chest, and back need to be strong for pumping your arms.

 - The core needs to be strong to keep your body straight and aligned properly.

 - A strong neck will help keep your head from bouncing to and fro while sprinting.